Kaya-Kaya/UnityTools/README.md

 # Set-Up
 - Download the repository
 - Extract it
+- Go inside the Assets folder
-- Copy the UnityTools folder into your Unity project
+- Copy UnityTools into your Unity project

 # SmoothLine
 Renders a smooth line that trails behind a target.